Cmi1o/support-bot/README.md

 ## :dart: About ##

 Telegram bot for support.
-Your client write to this bot and it creates communication between owner and client using Telegram topics
+Your client write to this bot and it creates communication between him and admin using Telegram topics

 ## :sparkles: Features ##

 :heavy_check_mark: Automatic cleaning of inactive users in database\
-:heavy_check_mark: Infinity people can answer to client questions.
-You just need to add them the group;\
+:heavy_check_mark: Infinity count of people can answer to clients questions, you just need to add them to the group

 ## :rocket: Technologies ##